The Ultimate Guide To User-Generated Video Content

 Fenty Beauty

-Rihanna’s makeup line, Fenty Beauty, took the industry by a storm with a 100 percent digital campaign that relied heavily on influencer reviews.
+Rihanna’s makeup line, Fenty Beauty, took the industry by storm with a 100 percent digital campaign that relied heavily on influencer reviews.
 Fenty Beauty combined reviews and testimonials from trusted Fenty customers to generate videos that discuss their products.
 This customer-inclusive strategy was successful in getting the brand 10.6 million Instagram followers in the last few years.

 Nike